Recipe Overview

 Notes

-- If you don’t happen to have a ham bone, no worries!
+- Without a ham bone: If you don’t happen to have a ham bone, no worries!
 Just skip that part and add diced ham at the end of the cooking time.

-- If you would prefer not to use ham at all, kielbasa, Polish sausage, bacon, or Italian sausage can be substituted.
+- Not a fan of ham?
+If you would prefer not to use ham at all, kielbasa, Polish sausage, bacon, or Italian sausage can be substituted.

-- Bean soup freezes well and will keep for at least 6 months.
+- Storage: Leftover bean soup can be refrigerated for up to 5 days.
+Bean soup also freezes well and will keep for at least 6 months.

 Video